New Zealand is on many bucket lists for a reason.

 Most vehicles have automatic transmissions, so if you prefer a manual transmission, you must request it in advance.

-If you are planning to visit both islands, check with your rental company if you are allowed to take the vehicle to another island and if the ferry cost is included in the price.
+If you plan to visit both islands, check with your rental company if you can take the vehicle to another island and if the ferry cost is included.

 It’s a good idea to book the ferry ticket in advance, especially during the holiday season or summer.